On this page:

 Before the reforms, a person was automatically declared a HTO when convicted of three relevant driving offences in a five-year period, and was banned from holding a driving licence for five years.
 This ban applied in addition to the penalties received for the original driving offences and ran consecutively, leading to lengthy disqualifications and even lifetime bans.

 The HTO Scheme has been abolished.
 Data from the Bureau of Crime Statistic and Research (BOSCAR)’s report,

 The deterrent effect of higher fines on recidivism: Driving offences, published in the Crime and Justice Bulletin in 2007, showed that longer disqualification periods have little to no deterrent effect.

 The study suggested that longer licence disqualification periods may actually increase the risk of reoffending in some cases.

-Under the reforms, existing HTO declarations remain valid, however a HTO can still apply to the Local Court to have their existing disqualification quashed.
-The HTO will also be able to apply to have their disqualification lifted, if they have complied with their disqualification for a minimum of two or four years (depending on the case) and have no convictions for driving offences involving death or grievous bodily harm.
+Under the reforms, existing HTO declarations remain valid, however a HTO can still apply to the Local Court to have their existing declaration quashed.
+The HTO will also be able to apply to have their disqualification lifted, if they have complied with their disqualification for a minimum of two or four years (depending on the case) and have not been convicted of any of the serious driving offences described above.

 Visit the NSW Local Court website and download the Application to remove driver licence disqualification form.